 Inclined conveyors: HP = ((P x B) + (P + M) x F X S) / 33,000

-Effective tension is the pull need to move the belt and load horizontally and is measured by the following.
+Effective tension is the pull needed to move the belt and load horizontally.
+It’s measured by the following.

 E = F x (P + M)